alecabodi/System-Security/README.md

 ### Assignment 3
 The goal of this exercise is to implement a simple protocol using Intel SGX enclaves.
 See the handout for details.
+> The code has not been cleaned and the implementation it is meant to be perfectly secure (e.g. IV in AES is not random)

 Grade: 6/6